 If you’re an adult child who has been wrestling with the option of helping a loved one find assisted living or memory care, there’s never been a better time to make the shift.

-While you’re still healthy, there are several reasons to relocate to an assisted living facility, but perhaps the most compelling is that you can continue to make your own arrangements.
+There are several reasons to relocate to an assisted living facility, but perhaps the most compelling is that you can continue to make your own arrangements.

-It’s a big choice to live in an assisted living facility.
+It’s a big choice to live in an assisted living residence.
 It’s probably not a decision you want someone else making for you.
 However, if you get hurt or sick before you’ve made arrangements, it is virtually certain that you will not be in the driver’s seat when the decision needs to be made.
 Do your research ahead of need and consider making the move while you are able to enjoy all of what the community offers.

 Between the increasing property market and numerous benefits of senior living, there’s never been a better moment for seniors to sell their houses and relocate.
 If you’re thinking about selling your house, get in touch with a professional real estate agent in your region to learn more about the local market.
 Choose 3-5 senior living communities to visit and to get a feel for so you are more comfortable when it’s time to make the big decision.